Private blog networks (PBNs) are the go-to link building tactic for grey hat SEOs.

-Year-after-year Google has destroyed SEO’s who haven’t diversified and relied on a single link building method.
+Google has destroyed many SEOs who have relied on a single link building method.

 So, I’m going to let you in on a little secret of mine…

-I think of link building the same way I would my retirement account.
+I approach link building the same way as my retirement account.

 First, I evaluate the risk of a link building strategy.
 Then, I decide how much capital and time to allocate to that strategy.

 For example, I may invest in “riskier” stocks because the potential return is higher.
-But overall, the riskier stocks would only compose a small percentage of my overall portfolio.
+However, the riskier stocks are only a small percentage of my overall portfolio.

 This is exactly how you should approach link building and private blog networks!